 - Line the top of the unbaked pie crust with non-stick foil, then add pie weights to help prevent the bottom from puffing up as it bakes.
 You can use dried beans instead of pie weights.
 Just purchase a bag of dried beans and designate them to be used just for baking pies.

 - Cook the custard in a double boiler to 130º.
 That will help keep the eggs from curdling and make a lovely textured filling.
 You’ll need a candy thermometer to monitor the temperature.

 - Toast the nuts to bring out the natural oils and to enhance their flavor, then chop them.
-I toast them on a sheet pan at 350º for 5-7 minutes.
-Watch carefully so they do not burn, shaking the pan at the halfway point.

 - Once the pie is filled, it’s baked at a lower than normal temperature to create a perfectly cooked pie without a burnt crust!

 - The brown sugar amount is less than other pecan pie recipes, so the results aren’t an overly sweet dessert, though I can’t say a cloying pie would stop me from indulging!